When Grandparents Should Review Their Life Insurance Policy

 Naturally, the expenses will double and triple if a third comes along.
 Each time, revisions should be made with your life insurance provider to ensure you have enough cover to provide financial support to each family member who relies on your income or time.

-In the case of your family outgrowing the level of cover you can afford, it may be best to make adjustments to the amounts shared with the beneficiaries rather than increase your cover level.
+In the case of your family outgrowing the level of cover you can afford, it may be best to adjust the amounts shared with the beneficiaries rather than increase your cover level.

 You can change your life insurance policy anytime.
 It’s easier to increase your level of cover than it is to decrease it.